jove0610/Google-Homepage/README.md

-This repository is the first project of The Odin Project.

-It is the homepage of Google.
-It's purpose if to just imitate the appearance of Google Homepage.
-All links leads to nowhere.
-Clicking my picture will send you to the project's repository page on github.

-Note:
-I couldn't do the part where the search bar will have border whenever you hover it.
+This is a copy of Google Homepage.
+This is mainly done to practice my knowledge and undestanding with HTML and CSS.
+All links are blank as the main purpose of this project is to copy the layout of Google Homepage.